The Idolmaster Shiny Colors: Overview

 The series follows the female idols and the producer and staff of 283 Production (283プロダクション, Tsubasa Purodakushon) and their activities as idols, including concerts, events, and stage productions.
-There are a total of 25 idols in 283 Pro as of the 3rd anniversary update, grouped into seven units.
-Each of these units comes with a unique gameplay trait, for example illumination STARS uses two stats for their appeal strength instead of just one.
+There are a total of 28 idols in 283 Pro as of 2024, grouped into 8 units.
+Each of these units comes with a unique gameplay trait, for example, illumination STARS uses two stats for their appeal strength instead of just one.

 Development and release

 The browser game, which uses HTML5, was announced during a presentation in February 2018.
 It launched on the browser game platform Enza on April 24, 2018, reaching over 800,000 pre-registrations ahead of its release.
 A mobile game version was released on iOS and Android on March 13, 2019.

 A new mobile game for iOS and Android, titled was announced in April 2023.
-A demo version was released to testers from May 19–23.
+A demo version was released to testers from May 19 to 23.
 The game was released on iOS, Android, and Windows via DMM Games on November 14, 2023.